aleksoo/vserpi_menu/README.md

   #cd /home/pi/openFrameworks/apps/myApps/WAAAVE_POOL_4_5
   make run
   ```
-  This way they won't execute at the boot.
-Note that path might vary depending on when you cloned repository.
+  This way app won't execute at the boot.
+Note that path might vary depending on where you cloned repository.

   Optionally (and recommended by me for maximum usage pleasure), you can change settings in "raspi-config" to use console boot instead of GUI:
   ```